 The Yellowstone River supports a remarkable diversity of bird species.
-Many neo-tropical migratory bird species use the riparian corridor for nesting and/or as safe resting cover during migration.
-More than 160 bird species have been observed on or near Pompeys Pillar, including waterfowl, songbirds, shorebirds, woodpeckers, raptors, swallows and game birds.
-Some birds observed in the area are on the BLM's sensitive species list: the ferruginous hawk, the loggerhead shrike, Franklin’s gull, Forster’s tern, the northern goshawk, the sage grouse, the peregrine falcon.
+Many neo-tropical migratory bird species use the riparian corridor at Pompeys Pillar for nesting and/or as safe resting cover during migration.
+More than 160 bird species have been observed on or near Pompeys Pillar, including numerous waterfowl, songbirds, shorebirds, woodpeckers, raptors, swallows, and game birds.
+Some birds observed in the area are on the BLM’s sensitive species list: the ferruginous hawk, the loggerhead shrike, Franklin’s gull, Forster’s tern, the northern goshawk, the sage grouse, the peregrine falcon.
 Peregrine falcons have historically occupied rocky cliff habitat near Pompeys Pillar.
 Twenty-one peregrines were released east of Pompeys Pillar in 1996.
 Great horned owls often nest and lay eggs on the south and west sides of the Pillar’s cliff walls.
 Bald eagles can often be seen among the cottonwood trees and there is currently a large nest on the island on the east side of the ACEC.
 Ospreys are often seen along the riverbanks, and two large nests sit on the Bundy Bridge and can be seen from Pompeys Pillar.

 The Yellowstone River near Pompeys Pillar is a transition zone between a cold and warm water fisheries.
 As such, fish species representative of both temperature zones have been recorded in this reach.
 Common fish species include goldeye, common carp, flathead chub, emerald shiner, western silvery/plains minnow, river carpsucker, shorthead redhorse, longnose sucker, white sucker, mountain sucker, channel catfish, stonecat, burbot, smallmouth bass and sauger.